ENCODE-DCC/caper/README.md

 If Caper's built-in backends don't work as expected on your clusters (e.g. due to different resource settings), then you can override built-in backends with your own configuration file (e.g. `your.backend.conf`).
 Caper generates a `backend.conf` for built-in backends on a temporary directory.

-Find this `backend.conf` first by dry-running `caper run --dry-run ...`.
+Find this `backend.conf` first by dry-running `caper run [WDL] --dry-run ...`.
 For example of a `slurm` backend:
 ```
-$ caper run --dry-run --backend slurm
+$ caper run toy.wdl --dry-run --backend slurm
 [Caper] Validating WDL/input JSON with womtool...
 Picked up _JAVA_OPTIONS: -Xms256M -Xmx4024M -XX:ParallelGCThreads=1
 Success!